 - Operate the combine corn head as low as possible without picking up rocks or significant amounts of soil.

-- Harvest when dew is present to minimize fluff.
+- Use corn reels to improve harvest efficiency.
+Harvest when dew is present to minimize fluff.

 1Thomison, P. 2017.
 Tips to help farmers harvest down corn.
-Ag Professional. http://www.agprofessional.com.
+Ag Professional. http://www.agprofessional.com

 2McNeil, S. and Montross, M. Corn harvesting, handling, drying, and storage.
 University of Kentucky Cooperative Extension. http://www.ca.uky.edu.